JakeRoggenbuck/Scry/README.md

 Most systems come pre-installed with who, and possibly netstat but they may have to be installed separately

 ### Running
-- Run `./start.sh` to run the updater_deamon.py in the background and run the scry.py Fastapi app
+- Run `./start.sh` to run the updater_deamon.py in the background then it will run the scry.py Fastapi app

 # Client
 The client is a Node.js React app the pulls data from the local Scry web API and displays it.